learn-co-curriculum/dsc-coding-logistic-regression-from-scratch/README.md

     #Create a for loop of iterations
         #Generate predictions using the current feature weights
         #Calculate an error vector based on these initial predictions and the correct labels
-        #Calculate the gradient (transpose of X times error is the gradient)
+        #Calculate the gradient
+        #As we saw in the previous lab, calculating the gradient is often the most difficult task.
+        #Here, your are provided with the closed form solution for the gradient of the log-loss function derived from MLE
+        #For more details on the derivation, see the additional resources section below.
+        gradient = np.dot(X.transpose(),error_vector)
         #Update the weight vector take a step of alpha in direction of gradient
     #Return finalized Weights
 ```